MattPinder/MastersProject/README.md

 * pSMR3-1 has a gene which appears to cross the divide between the start and end of the linearised sequence
   * Sequence submitted as-is, but see if this can be fixed for an update
 * See whether the chromosome came up with any issues...

+# 27 March 2017

+## NCBI
+Still waiting for processing of pb_359_2 genome to complete; chromosome showed many errors in the final check, so this may come back with requests for corrections...

+## CeMEB
+Title and abstract for poster sent to Eva Marie
+* Formatting and wording on poster itself almost done; size changed to A0 for ease of printing
+  * Remember to select high quality print-out